Reducing the impact of debris balls

 Where debris balls come from

-Investigations indicate that debris balls that washed up on beaches over the past 12 months most likely came from our network.
-For coastal beaches, we've identified the Malabar deep ocean outfall.
-For beaches in Botany Bay, we've identified the Mill Stream Emergency Release Structure.
+Investigations indicate that debris balls that washed up on beaches since October 2024 most likely came from our network.
+For coastal beaches, we've identified the Malabar Deep Ocean Outfall.
+For beaches in Botany Bay, we've identified the Mill Stream Emergency Relief Structure.

 Debris balls are made up of soap scum, cosmetics, traces of bacteria commonly associated with wastewater, petroleum hydrocarbons, human hair and fatty acids.
 They probably formed due to an increased load of fats, oils and greases accumulating in the wastewater system over time.
 Oceanographic factors and weather conditions played a role in why they appeared on our beaches.